tx-pts-dai/terraform-aws-ec2-actions-runners/README.md

 1. As output from the module via `terraform output module.MY_MODULE_NAME.webhook_endpoint_secret`.
 This requires a valid terraform initialization.
 2. From SSM: `aws ssm get-parameter --name /github-action-runners/dev-non-spot/app/github_app_webhook_secret --with-decryption --output json`, note that this is an ecrypted parameters, therefore you need the flag `--with-decryption`.
 This requires a valid access to aws.

+The Github App private key is also stored encrypted in ssm, it can be retrieved with the following command:
+`aws ssm get-parameter --name /github-action-runners/dev/app/github_app_key_base64 --with-decryption`

 ## Contributing

 This repo has a pre-commit configuration and a workflow that verify that all checks pass on each PR.